See the section below for answers to frequently asked questions regarding:

 7. Humanities Registration

 Students will not be able to drop their Humanities courses themselves during add/drop.
-The ability to change Hum sections/sequences will be very limited and will only occur in special circumstances, such as to accommodate a required class or switch to a different mode of instruction for students who need remote sections.
+The ability to change Hum sections/sequences will be very limited and will only occur in special circumstances, such as to accommodate a required class.

-Students who do not participate in pre-registration for a Humanities sequence will be placed in a sequence at random.
+Students who do not participate in pre-registration for a Humanities sequence will be placed in a sequence based on availability.

 8. Transfer Students